erectbranch/mcu-imagenet-tutorial/README.md

 ## 4. Contributing

-We welcome any contributions to our project!
+Welcome any contributions to our project!
 Please submit a pull request or open an issue.

 ---